 As a result, I was living paycheck to paycheck.
 I was constantly stressed about money and school.
 I realized the best thing for me to do was to create a budget.
 This helped me transform my financial situation.

 But here’s the thing…you don’t want to create just any type of budget.
 You need to budget by paycheck.
-This type of budgeting method can help you get a better handle of your money.
+This type of budgeting method can help you get a better handle of your money and break the paycheck to paycheck cycle.

 One of the best ways to stop living paycheck to paycheck is to do paycheck-to-paycheck budgeting.
 Instead of looking at your month as a whole, such as with traditional budgeting methods, paycheck-to-paycheck budgeting means you’ll be able to see which paycheck pays for which expenses.